 Two types of liver cancer in dogs can arise – Primary liver cancer and metastatic liver cancer.

 Primary liver cancer is the result of a primary liver tumor (one that originates in the liver).
 The most common primary liver tumor is the hepatocellular carcinoma which usually does not spread to other parts of the body.
 Instead, the tumor invades into the liver tissue.
 Primary liver cancer is less common than metastatic liver cancer in dogs.
 Primary liver cancer occurs more frequently in older dogs (10 years of age or older).
 There is a slightly increased risk of primary liver tumors in male dogs.
-Although rather rare, primary… Read the rest
+Although rather rare, primary liver cancer in dogs can also metastasize to other parts … Read the rest